sympy/sympy/CONTRIBUTING.md

 ## Contributing

 We welcome contributions from anyone, even if you are new to open source.
-Please read our [introduction to contributing]( https://github.com/sympy/sympy/wiki/Introduction-to-contributing).
+Please read our [Introduction to Contributing]( https://github.com/sympy/sympy/wiki/Introduction-to-contributing).
 If you are new and looking for some way to contribute a good place to start is to look at the issues tagged [Easy to Fix](